 What is Cerebral Palsy?
 It is a term used to describe a group of chronic conditions affecting body movement and muscle coordination.
 This is something surprising because when I first learned about CP, it was damage to the brain that affects the muscles.
 The new definition is from the United Cerebral Palsy website.

-in the 1860’s, an English doctor named William Little noticed that children were stiffness in their arms and legs.
+In the 1860’s, an English doctor named William Little noticed that children with stiffness in their arms and legs.
 These children had trouble crawling, grabbing objects, and walking.
 They didn’t get better as they were growing up.
-This was known as Little’s” disease for many years.
+This was known as Little’s disease for many years.
 Little concluded that these children were premature at birth or had trouble at birth.
 So, Little concluded it was a lack of oxygen at birth.

 In 1897, Sigmund Freud, who was a famous psychiatrist, disagreed with Little.
 Freud noticed that the children also had problems with mental retardation visual issues, and seizures.
 He suggested that it might occur in the woman’s womb.
 For several decades, doctors, families, and researchers thought that Cerebral Palsy was caused by complications at birth.
 In 1980’s, research showed small percentages of CP were a result of complications at birth.

 Cause of CP

 What causes CP?
 This is where the damage to the brain comes in the picture.
 One or more specific areas of the brain are damaged.
 The part of the brain that is affected by Cerebral Palsy is the cerebrum, which is the largest portion of the brain, It controls many things such as voluntary movement, thinking, speech and hearing.
 CP also affects the cerebral motor cortex, which is the portion that lies at the back of the frontal lobe.